 2015 model: 'Good,' frontal, side, and rear impact; 'good,' roof strength

 We don't really expect to have a great view out the back in crossover SUVs anymore.
 Lacking rear-quarter windows, the 2011 Kia Sportage is no exception in this regard.

 The large A- and C-pillars reduce visibility somewhat, but it's pretty easy to get used to.

-Because of the significant blind spots inherent to the Sportage's design. we recommend the rear parking sensors and rearview camera here, which are packaged with the available UVO eServices system.
+Kia's list of optional safety features for the Sportage is rather light.
+Because of the significant blind spots inherent to the vehicle's design we recommend the rear parking sensors and rearview camera, which are packaged with the available UVO eServices system.

 As is often the case with Kias, there is a lot of value in this vehicle.

 Other thoughtful touches abound, including rear-parking assist, back-up camera, dual-zone climate control, ionized filtration A/C, a cooled glove box, a giant panoramic sunroof and a bottom-hinged throttle pedal, just like a Porsche.

 Unlike with Sync, though, there's no navigation feature, and due to a planning oversight, you won't be able to get UVO with the factory nav system until the 2012 model year.

 UVO searches all of your media sources, finds the song you want then plays it.
 Pretty slick.

 The spot where you plug in the key fob for pushbutton start is in the center console storage area and the iPod jack is just below the center stack.